MIT-Emerging-Talent/2024-group-03-cdsp/1_problem_identification/README.md

 increasing the risk of mental health disorders such as depression and anxiety.

 ## Impact

 While AI tools may offer benefits, they can also pose risks to mental health.
 Our team decided to investigate how reliance on AI for emotional support or guidance may affect individuals' perceptions of their own mental well-being.
 Identifying potential risks allows for the development of safeguards and guidelines to minimize harm.

 ## Research questions

-Please follow the link to read about [research questions](https://github.com/MIT-Emerging-Talent/2024-group-03-cdsp/blob/main/milestones/1.problem_identification/research_question.md)
+Please follow the link to read about [research questions](research_question.md)

+## System thinking and design thinking

+Please follow the link to read full description for our approach to the [system thinking and design thinking](system_design_thinking.md)